 When Should I Make an Appointment?

 You don’t have to be experiencing any problems in pregnancy to make an appointment with a chiropractor.
 Ideally it can be used as a preventative measure to reduce the discomfort in the later stages of pregnancy.
-Frequency of treatments can vary depending on the case, but it is typically suggested to make an appointment as regularly as your monthly medical check-ups in early pregnancy.
-As the pregnancy progresses, a higher frequency of visits is often required due to more rapid postural changes combined with more relaxed ligaments.
+Frequency of treatments can vary depending on the case, and will be customized to your needs.
+Most commonly, women chose to book their first appointment after the 12-week mark.